kiwisincebirth/TRS-80-MODEL-1-K/roms/README.md

 ## Introduction

-The following are some ROM images provided for use in the Model 1k project
+The following are some ROM images provided for use in the Model 1k project.
+You will need a (E)EPROM programmer to program your ROM

-Each ROM file is 16Kb in length, and can be appended and written into a paged ROM.
+Each individual ROM file is 16Kb in length, and can be appended and written into a paged ROM.

 If programming the larger (E)EPROM's you can have 2 or 4 different (paged) ROM images on the same Chip.
-When programming each page is 16kB in size, so a 12Kb ROM image needs to padded to 16kB then appended with the other ROM images you want on the Chip.
+When programming each page is 16kB in size, so a 12Kb ROM image is padded to 16kB then appended with the other ROM images you want on the Chip.

-For convenience all ROM's included here are 16KB in length
+For convenience all ROM's included here are a multiple of 16KB in length

 ### Level 2 Basic

 Two variants are provided
 - Level 2 Basic V1.3
-- Level 2 Basic V1.3 Patched
+- Level 2 Basic V1.3 (Patched)

-The patched version contains the following enhancements
+The Patched version contains the following enhancements:
 - FreHD Autoboot support.
 - Lower Case Mod support.
 This means that when displaying a character on the screen alphabetic character A-Z and a-z are not translated to the 0 - 31 characters.
 This means that lower case is